zaneray/GraphQL-Overview/README.md

 ### Apollo

+( If you do not want to use Apollo you can use graphql-request)

 Regardless of where you GraphQL source is coming from, your web application is always going to use Apollo to provide a networking interface between your web application and your graphQL server.

 Apollo gives you some great out of box tools: